 Don't be fooled, though.
 A killer whale is not a whale.
 It's a dolphin.

 Whales don't sleep.

-At least not in the way other mammals do, or they'll drown.
-Devised with an involuntary respiratory system, whales shut down only half of their brain during sleep.
+Or rather, they don't sleep in the way other mammals do, or they'll drown.
+Their bodies are built with an involuntary respiratory system, which allows whales shut down only half of their brain during sleep.
 The other half stays alert to control the blowhole and initiate each breath.

 When whales sleep, they either rest quietly in a vertical or horizontal position or swim sluggishly beside another whale.
 Sperm whales are known to sleep vertically.